chrisjcodes/react-animation-components/README.md

 ### TweenTransform

-Transitions the wrapped element's from one transform property to another.
+Transitions the wrapped element from one transform property to another.
 Any valid `transform` property will work.

 #### Props